GOTAM672/FireFlyBlogs/content/posts/GSoC-Week1.md

 #### Introduction

-This summer I'm working on project titled <b>Create a New “System” panel in GNOME Settings</b>, which aims to create a New System panel.
+This summer I'm working on a project titled Create a New "System" panel in GNOME Settings, which aims to create a New System panel.
 This blog summarizes my progress during the bonding period and the first week of the Google Summer Of Code 2023.

-In this project I will address this [Issue(#2241)](https://gitlab.gnome.org/GNOME/gnome-control-center/-/issues/2241) and will implement this [mockup](https://gitlab.gnome.org/Teams/Design/settings-mockups/-/blob/master/system/system-panel.png).
+I will address this [Issue(#2241)](https://gitlab.gnome.org/GNOME/gnome-control-center/-/issues/2241) and implement this [mockup](https://gitlab.gnome.org/Teams/Design/settings-mockups/-/blob/master/system/system-panel.png) in this project.
 For more details here is my [Proposal](https://github.com/GOTAM672/GSoC-Gnome-Proposal).

 #### Week 1 Goals:

-- Add an empty system panel into panel list of GNOME Settings.
+- Add an empty system panel to the panel list of GNOME Settings.
-- Eliminate errors, and wrong coding standards.
+- Eliminate errors and wrong coding standards.

 #### Progress Made:

 - Completed the setup of the development environment and configured the project structure.
-- Gathered all the necessary documents that will help in this project such as <b>GObject, GTK</b> etc.
+- Gathered all the necessary documents that will help in this project such as <b>GObject, GTK</b>, etc.
-- Took inspiration from other panels(specially <b>Accessibility panel</b>) to implement a new system panel.
+- Took inspiration from other panels(especially the <b>Accessibility panel</b>) to implement a new system panel.
 - Successfully implemented a new empty system panel.

 <b><i>Current status of system panel:</i></b>